 Head lice combs

 Head lice combs with long rounded stainless steel teeth, positioned very close together, are the most effective.
 However, any head lice comb can be used.
+A plastic head lice comb is often provided when you buy a head lice insecticide product (in the packet with the shampoo or lotion).

 Preventing head lice